Mosasaurus: Size

-Isolated bones suggest some M. hoffmannii may have exceeded the lengths of the Penza specimen.
+Isolated bones suggest some M. hoffmanni may have exceeded the lengths of the Penza specimen.
 One such bone is a quadrate (NHMM 003892) which is 150% larger than the average size, which Everhart and colleagues in 2016 reported can be extrapolated to scale an individual around 18 m in length.
 It was not stated whether they applied Russell's 1967 ratio, although Gayford et al. (2024) suggested it was likely.

-M. missouriensis and M. lemonnieri are smaller than M. hoffmannii but are known from more complete fossils.
+M. missouriensis and M. lemonnieri are smaller than M. hoffmanni but are known from more complete fossils.
 Based on measurements of various Belgian skeletons, Dollo estimated M. lemonnieri grew to around 7 to 10 m in length.
-He also measured the dimensions of IRSNB 3119 and recorded that the skull constituted approximately one-eleventh of the whole body.
+He also measured the dimensions of IRSNB R29 and recorded that the skull constituted approximately one-eleventh of the whole body.
 Polcyn et al. (2014) estimated that M. missouriensis may have measured up to 8-9 m in length.
 Street (2016) noted that large M. missouriensis individuals typically had skulls exceeding lengths of 1 m.
 A particular near-complete skeleton of M. missouriensis is reportedly measured at 6.5 m in total length with a skull approaching 1 m in length.
-Based on personal observations of various unpublished fossils from Morocco, Nathalie Bardet et al. (2015) estimated that M. beaugei grew to a total length of 8-10 m, their skulls typically measuring around 1 m in length.
+Based on personal observations of various unpublished fossils from Morocco, Bardet et al. (2015) estimated that M. beaugei grew to a total length of 8-10 m, their skulls typically measuring around 1 m in length.
 With a referred skull measuring 97.7 cm in length, M. conodon has been regarded as a small to medium-sized representative of the genus.